seanzhe/WebEngineering/notes/class_outlines.md

 * Recall one of the key aspects of relational databases: standardization
 * But do you really have to know SQL?

-#Tuesday, January 31st: Web Frameworks
+#Tuesday, January 31st: Web Frameworks, Development Environment
 * #fail, engineering notebook
 * Lottery for presentations on Thursday
 * Last class: Schema => SQL, Rails